Alexander-Nnaji/HR-Analysis/README.md

 - Data Types: Date fields were converted to proper date format; salary and age fields were validated as numeric.

- - Derived Fields: Tenure was calculated from job start dates; age groups were created for comparison.

 -The final dataset was clean, consistent, and ready for analysis.